bashup/jqmd/README.md

 * `YAML` *arg* -- a shortcut for  `FILTER "jqmd_data("`*arg-converted-to-json*`")"`.
 This function is the programmatic equivalent of including a `yaml` code block at the current point of execution, and only works if there is a `yaml2json` converter on `PATH`, the system default `python` has PyYAML installed, or the system default `php` has the YAML extension installed.)

+* `yaml2json` -- a filter that takes YAML or JSON input, and produces JSON output.
+The actual implementation is system-dependent, using either a `yam2json` command line tool, Python, or PHP, depending on what's available.
+This can be used to convert data, validate it, or to remove jq expressions from untrusted input.

 Notice that JSON and YAML data are always filtered through a `jqmd_data()` function, which *your script must define*.
 You are not required to keep this function the same, at all times, however.
 You can redefine it at various points in your pipeline if you need to handle it.
 (Just remember that within each filter block, you can begin with function definitions but *must* end with an expression, even if it's only a `.`.)

+Also note that data passed to the `JSON` and `YAML` functions *can contain jq interpolation expressions*, which means that you **must not pass untrusted data to them**.
+You can validate and/or neutralize the data by piping it through the `yaml2json` function before calling `JSON` on it.

 #### Adding jq Options and Arguments